 - Giveaway scams – If someone is asking you to send crypto and promising you will get more crypto sent back in return, this is a scam 100% of the time.
 Free crypto giveaways asking you to send an amount first do not exist.
 Even if you see these giveaways associated with well-known individuals, such as Elon Musk, this is still a scam designed to steal your funds.

-Other forms of Bitcoin scam, similar to other financial scams, involve direct emails; malware downloads; and ‘flipping’ scams that encourage you to buy Bitcoin and immediately send it to someone with the promise of a significant sum of money in return.
+Other forms of Bitcoin scams, similar to other financial scams, involve direct emails; malware downloads; and ‘flipping’ scams that encourage you to buy Bitcoin and immediately send it to someone with the promise of a significant sum of money in return.
 Forbes published an excellent article on Bitcoin scams which you can read here.